 If there’s one thing the French have – without a doubt – figured out, it’s the celebration of food and drink.
 In November there’s Beaujolais Nouveau Day on the third Thursday, which is a day entirely dedicated to drinking red wine.
 Every January 6 there’s gathering with family and friends to eat a galette des rois with its hidden fève and see who will be “king” for the day.
-And every other June, Bordeaux celebrates wine in a massive 4-day festival with hundreds of wine producers from the Bordeaux wine region at Bordeaux Fête le Vin.
+And every June, Bordeaux celebrates wine in a massive 4-day festival with hundreds of wine producers from the Bordeaux wine region at Bordeaux Fête le Vin.
 So it’s not too surprising that there’s Fête de la Chandeleur, aka France’s crêpe day, every February 2.

 What is La Chandeleur?